 Can you eat sweet potato leaves?
 Introduce this leafy green into your diet. - by Rhys McKay.
 16 DEC

 Wilmer A. Barrera, David H. Picha.
 Ascorbic Acid, Thiamin, Riboflavin, and Vitamin B6 Contents Vary between Sweetpotato Tissue Types.
 HortScience, November 2014

 Nutritional and Medicinal Qualities of Sweetpotato Tops and Leaves.
 Shahidul Islam Professor Plant Science.
 Cooperative Extension Program FSA6135 University of Arkansas at Pine Bluff

 Sweet Potato Greens.
 Sustainable Farming Project.
 Tufts University.

 Growing Sweet Potatoes in the Sacramento Area.
 Cooperative Extension-Sacramento County.
 Environmental Horticulture Notes.
 University of California Agriculture and Natural Resources.
 October 2017, updated.
 May 2017 revised, February 2014, written by UCCE Sacramento County Master Gardener Gail Pothour.

 Mechanism of Hardcore Formation in Chill-Injured Sweet Potato (Ipomoea batatas) roots.
 R. W. Buescher, M.R.
 Balmoori.
 Journal of Food Biochemistry.
 March 1982

-When Yumi isn't thinking about what to do with food scraps and creating meals in the kitchen, her creativity is applied to calligraphy.
+If you find the twists and curls on the sweet potato pictured above impressive, check out Yumi's calligraphy work!
+Just as she loves applying creative energy to reducing food waste, she's passionate about artistry with paper and ink.
 Check out her calligraphy and penmanship on her website and instagram.
-Contact Yumi for custom projects such as letters, envelopes (events, weddings, etc), cards, and quotable quotes
+Contact Yumi for custom projects such as letters, envelopes (events, weddings, etc), cards, and quotable quotes.